The Man in the Fire

-The Man in the Fire (German: Der Mann im Feuer) is a 1926 German silent film directed by Erich Waschneck and starring Helga Thomas, Olga Tschechowa and Henry Stuart.
+The Man in the Fire (German: Der Mann im Feuer) is a 1926 German silent film directed by Erich Waschneck and starring Helga Thomas, Olga Chekhova and Henry Stuart.
 It was shot at the Weissensee Studios in Berlin.
 The film's sets were designed by Botho Hoefer.
 It was released in the United States under the alternative title of When Duty Calls.